prometheus/docs/content/docs/instrumenting/exposition_formats.md

 that implement this format for you.
 If your preferred language doesn't have a client library you can [create your own](/docs/instrumenting/writing_clientlibs/).

-NOTE: **NOTE** Some earlier versions of Prometheus supported an exposition format based on [Protocol Buffers](https://developers.google.com/protocol-buffers/) (aka Protobuf) in addition to the current text-based format.
+NOTE: Some earlier versions of Prometheus supported an exposition format based on [Protocol Buffers](https://developers.google.com/protocol-buffers/) (aka Protobuf) in addition to the current text-based format.
 As of version 2.0, however, Prometheus no longer supports the Protobuf-based format.
 You can read about the reasoning behind